Back to Case Studies

 Primary Problem

-Failed tuition payments discovered late due to manual monitoring
+Failed tuition payments discovered late due to manual monitoring of billing reports

 Solution Implemented